 The city and the region survive on their inherited strengths and the energy and commitment of their citizens, rather than a strong economic basis.

 Before the settlement of Whanganui was founded in 1840, the population was entirely Māori.
-The European population grew rapidly after conflict ended in 1869, and as other parts of the region were settled.
+The European population grew rapidly after nearby fighting ended in 1869, and as other parts of the region were settled.
 By 1886 the region had 15,000 non-Māori.
-There were about 1,770 Māori, half the number of 15 years before.
+There were about 1,770 Māori, half the number 15 years earlier.

 Between 1926 and 1945 the region’s population fell, unlike other areas of New Zealand.
-The number of Māori rose slightly, to 4,450.
+The number of Māori rose slightly, to nearly 4,500.

 After 1945 the population grew again, especially in Whanganui city.
-Māori in the region now numbered over 8,000.
-Many moved into the city, and 52% lived in an urban area by 1966, compared with virtually none in 1900.
+Many Māori moved into the city, and 52% lived in an urban area by 1966, compared with virtually none in 1900.
 In the 2013 census, 24.8% of people in the region claimed Māori identity – much higher than the national average of 14.9%.

 In the 2013 census, 82% of Māori in the region lived in an urban area.
-Over half (56.8%) were in Whanganui city – a similar figure to Pākehā.
+Over half (56.8%) were in Whanganui city – a similar proportion to Pākehā.

 The Rātana movement began after its founder, Tahupōtiki Wiremu Rātana, had visions in 1918 which led him to become a spiritual leader and healer.
-Through the 1920s Māori and many Pākehā flocked to Rātana’s home on a farm outside Whanganui, and a settlement was established there by the end of the decade.
+Through the 1920s many Māori and some Pākehā flocked to Rātana’s home on a farm outside Whanganui, and a settlement had been established there by the end of the decade.
 In the 2000s, the Rātana Church still had strong support among Māori, and remained a political force.

 The Whanganui River Māori Trust Board was set up in 1988, as part of a long history of litigation and struggle for recognition of rights and interests to the Whanganui River.
 It lodged a claim to the Waitangi Tribunal in 1993, asking that the riverbed be returned to the Whanganui people.
 Part of the claim focused on the diversion of waters of the Whanganui River and its tributaries to the Tongariro power scheme from the 1970s.
 The board also challenged the management of Whanganui National Park, which had been established in 1986.